MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 The computer where ShowSettingsOptions.ps1 is run must have Microsoft Surface UEFI Manager installed, but the script does not require a Surface device.

-The best way to view the most current Setting names and IDs for devices is to use the ConfigureSEMM.ps1 script or the ConfigureSEMM - <device name>.ps1 from the SEMM_Powershell.zip in [Surface Tools for IT Downloads](https://www.microsoft.com/download/details.aspx?id=46703).

-Setting names and IDs for all devices can be seen in the ConfigureSEMM.ps1 script.

-Setting names and IDs for specific devices can be seen in the ConfigureSEMM - <device name>.ps1 scripts.

 ## Deploy SEMM Configuration Manager scripts